 Once you’re aware of your savings goal, you pick an end date when you hope to have the money saved and contribute on a consistent schedule until you reach your goal.
 This is the reverse of how we are conditioned: to finance anything we can’t pay cash for in our daily lives.
 Surprise!
 You don’t have to go into debt to buy something that you *knew* was coming.

-The best way to stay on track and hit your sinking fund goal is to set up automatic contributions.
-By using automation, you can have your financial institution of choice move a small amount of money over to your sinking fund each week or month.
+Setting up automatic contributions is the best way to stay on track and hit your sinking fund goal.
+Using automation, you can have your financial institution move a small amount of money to your sinking fund each week or month.
 The best part?
-You likely won’t even notice the transfer but will be sure to hit your goal with ease.
+You likely won’t even notice the transfer but will surely hit your goal easily.
 For example, I have two separate $20/week transfers into different savings buckets.
 Because I’m used to mindless purchases on takeout and coffee, this is just another $20 that I don’t miss — except this time; it’s going towards my future self.

-Sinking funds are so valuable because making smaller and regular contributions eventually add up in a BIG way.
+Sinking funds are valuable because making smaller, regular contributions eventually add up BIG.
 So rather than only saving in big chunks, guilting yourself for depleting your ‘savings’ or having to rack up your credit card because you weren’t prepared, sinking funds are a straightforward way to save money without having to pinch your pennies.

 It is an excellent strategy for offsetting life’s “expected emergencies.”
 These are the kind that is not significant enough to cause financial ruin but will cause a hiccup in your financial plan if they are unaccounted for, as they always seem to pop up at the worst times.